eeriespace/eeriespace.github.io/campaing-index.md

   Lord](https://www.drivethrurpg.com/product/78524/Advanced-Edition-Companion-Labyrinth-Lord-noart-version)**
   (which is in the process of being switched to [Old School Essentials](https://necroticgnome.com/collections/old-school-essentials)).
-  * On hiatus until I get the new Old-School Essentials Advanced Fantasy book.
+  * ~~On hiatus until I get the new Old-School Essentials Advanced Fantasy book.~~ I am back with it!!

 * **[Barrowmaze](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete?affiliate_id=1914894)**
  with Old-School Essentials.